 Forest School provides a long term, repetitive learning process that uses a natural outdoor space.
 It is a specific ethos of learning that focuses on processes rather than products and allows learners time and space to develop at their own rate.
 Learners develop a strong sense of space through repeated contact with the natural world (ideally woodland but not always) in all weathers throughout the year.

 At Walford Nursery & Primary School, pupils will have the opportunity to develop knowledge and skills in the following five key areas:

 What does our Forest School look like?

-Forest Schools empowers children and young people to take responsibility for their own learning and development.
-The ethos encourages child-led learning and learning through play.
-Choice increases enjoyment, participation and motivation.
-Children are set up to achieve and are supported to take appropriate risks through developing trust in themselves and others.
+Our Forest School facilitates sequential learning and long-term progression of the five key areas of knowledge and skills.
+The sessions will empower the children and young people at Walford to take responsibility for their own learning and development, following a child-led and learning through play approach.
+The freedom of choice increases enjoyment and encourages participation and motivation.
+Children will be set up to achieve and are supported to feel confident to take appropriate risks through developing trust in themselves and others.

-Forest Schools encourages emotional growth, self esteem, confidence and independence.
-It gives learners time and space to be by themselves, find peace and communicate with others in a safe caring environment.
-Emotional literacy is an activity practiced by adults and children within the Forest School.
+Forest School sessions will also encourage emotional growth, self esteem, confidence and independence.
+The ‘Sit Spot’ and ‘Mindfulness’ activities gives learners time and space to be by themselves, find peace and communicate with others in a safe caring environment, promoting positive mental wellbeing.